JosePasini/JosePasini/README.md

 ## 💻 About Me
 🔹 Passionate about backend development, mainly using **Java** & **Golang**.
+🔹 Comfortable working with frontend technologies like **React, JavaScript, TypeScript and HTML/CSS.**
 🔹 Experienced in working with **relational (MySQL, BigQuery, PostgreSQL) and NoSQL (MongoDB) databases**.
 🔹 Skilled in writing **unit tests** and ensuring code quality.
 🔹 Proficient in **API development and integration**, using tools like **Postman**.